Elvis & Nixon: Production

 Nixon and Presley in the Oval Office on December 21, 1970.

 On November 5, 2014, it was announced that Kevin Spacey and Michael Shannon signed on to portray Richard Nixon and Elvis Presley respectively in a feature film entitled Elvis & Nixon, written by Joey Sagal, Hanala Sagal and Cary Elwes, about the pair's famous meeting at the White House in 1970.
 On November 11, Sony Pictures Worldwide Acquisitions brought the film to the market.
 On January 16, 2015, five actors joined the cast, including Colin Hanks, Johnny Knoxville, Alex Pettyfer, Tracy Letts and Sky Ferreira.
 Pettyfer plays Elvis' best friend Jerry Schilling, who goes to Washington, D.C., with him, Hanks plays Egil Krogh, lawyer and official of President's administration, Knoxville plays Elvis' head of security, while Ferreira plays Jerry's love interest.
 On February 4, four more cast members included Ashley Benson, Tate Donovan, Poppy Delevingne, and Dylan Penn.
 Benson plays an American Airlines worker, Donovan plays White House Chief of Staff H. R. Haldeman, Delevingne plays a stewardess flying with Elvis to D.C., while Penn would be playing a hotel worker.

 Principal photography began on January 12, 2015, in New Orleans, Louisiana.
 The filming also took place in Shreveport, Louisiana and Los Angeles, California.

 Co-writer Joey Sagal who has previously played Elvis Presley as an actor on stage, and in films and television, had in his childhood met Presley when his father — Boris Sagal — directed Presley in 1965's Girl Happy.

 Release

-On November 11, 2014, it was announced that Sony Pictures Worldwide Acquisitions had acquired most distribution rights outside of the United States, with other territories going to companies such as Entertainment One for Australia and the United Kingdom.
+On November 11, 2014, it was announced that Sony Pictures Worldwide Acquisitions had acquired distribution rights to the film for Latin America, Eastern Europe, Scandinavia, Iceland, Spain, Portugal, and pan-Asian television, with other territories going to companies such as Entertainment One for Australia and the United Kingdom.
 On June 23, 2015, it was announced Amazon Studios had acquired the film for $4 million, the film marked their first official film acquisition.
 Bleecker Street would release the film theatrically prior to the film being released on Amazon.
 The film was presented at the 2016 Tribeca Film Festival in March 2016.
 The film was released in the United States on April 22, 2016, 22 years to the day of Nixon's death.
 The film was released in the United Kingdom on April 29, 2016.